SRI-International/QC-App-Oriented-Benchmarks/hydrogen-lattice/README.md

 Where H is the Hamiltonian of a system of interest.
 By varying the parameters $\theta$ to minimize the energy E, the ground state energy of H is approximated since by the variational principle, $E \geq E_{min}$, where $E_{min}$ is the ground state energy.
 This minimalization occurs in a hybrid fashion using a classical computer with classical optimization algorithms.

 Very generally speaking, systems of interest may be defined in bases other than the computational (qubit) basis.
-As an example, a Hamiltonian or ansatz might be defined in the fermionic basis, which is useful for chemistry problems, where one is trying to solve the dynamics of electrons.
+As an example, a Hamiltonian or ansatz might be defined in the fermionic basis, which is useful for chemistry problems.
 In this case, the Jordan-Wigner Transformation (JWT) is used:

 $a_p \mapsto \frac{1}{2}\left(X_p+\mathrm{i} Y_p\right) Z_1 \cdots Z_{p-1}$ [1]

-The Hamiltonian therefore becomes a sum of weighed pauli operators:
+The Hamiltonian therefore becomes a sum of weighed Pauli operators:

 $H=\sum_p g_p P_p$

-Where $g_p$ are the ampltiudes and $P_p$ are the Pauli operators, and the ansatz itself will be transformed, resulting in it being in terms of the same Pauli operators.
+Where $g_p$ are the ampltiudes and $P_p$ are the Pauli operators.
+The ansatz itself will be transformed into a different basis, resulting in it being in terms of the same Pauli operators.

 ### General Quantum Circuit